This Amazon Review Scam Can Damage Your Online Reputation: Welcome to the Dark World of Web Fakery

 Strangely, Amazon packages began to arrive.
 It’s always fun to open a box and see what’s inside–however, since I didn’t order anything, this was like no other delivery.
 Actually, I was caught in the middle of an elaborate and convoluted online reputation management review scam.

-It all started strangely enough with one hundred colored balloons.
-When the small package arrived, I simply thought it was an odd mistake from Amazon.
-Next came a pair of oversized day-glow red rubber grill cooking gloves (which I also didn’t order).
-Was this a goof or gag gift?
+It all began in a strange way with one hundred colored balloons.
+When the small package showed up, I figured it was just a weird mix-up from Amazon.
+Then, I received a pair of giant bright red rubber grill gloves (which I didn’t order either).
+Was this a mistake or a joke gift?

 When a box of false eyelashes arrived (I am male), I knew something strange was happening.
 (I also got a toy racing car, a pair of wireless headphones, and an exercise-tracking device.)